hamtaai/gm-test/README.md

 * The CronTaskRunCommand class needs heavy refactoring.
 I just copypasted code from the API controller, to speed things up.
 * Having those 2 tables in the database might also be redundant.
 * ToDo: Writing tests.
+* ToDo: Use better and more exception handling.